 The dining hall, large and rustic, is the hub of camp activity.
 Surrounding the meadow are cabins, workshops, an infirmary, a map room, and many central meeting areas.
 An outside brick oven is used for baking homemade bread and pizza.

 The outfitting building at water’s edge is an excellent setting to outfit and prepare for our wilderness canoe trips.
 Our “L” shaped dock provides space to load canoes and is a wonderful place to welcome home returning trips.
 It also serves as the departure point for the floatplane loaded with reprovisions for our sections in backwater canoeing areas.

 A wooded footpath through giant cedars, birch and hemlock leads to spectacular views and group initiatives.

-Langskib’s canoe tripping base camp is located on the cliff side of a rugged island approximately thirty kilometers by float plane from the village of Temagami in northern Ontario, Canada.
+Langskib’s canoe tripping base camp is located on the cliff side of a rugged island approximately thirty kilometers by float plane from the village of Temagami.
 Cabins are rustic and nestled among the towering pine and cedar trees.
 The historic camp dining hall, with its massive stone hearth and picture windows overlooking beautiful Sharprock Inlet and Maple Mountain, provides a perfect backdrop for boys to share home-cooked meals, stories of the trail and a picturesque view of the wild Temagami region.
-Our traditional longhouse, nestled near the fire circle among the cabins, is the ideal meeting place for small groups and the camp community as a whole.
+Our Longhouse, nestled near the fire circle among the cabins, is the ideal meeting place for small groups and the camp community as a whole.

 A footpath snakes around the island through our ancient forest to our team building course, providing endless opportunities to play, learn and explore the wilderness.